 - Complete an internship for credit in your area of study or professional interest

-- Develop skills in cross-cultural communication through class and internship experience
+- Develop valuable skills and knowledge through class and internship experience

 - Explore local sites or topics of interest, such as St. Patrick's Cathedral, Guinness Storehouse, or St. Stephen's Green